roomorama/concierge/README.md

 supplier on Concierge.
 Before starting, it is highly recommended to read the [project goals](https://github.com/roomorama/concierge/wiki/Concierge-Service-Goals).

+### Communication with Roomorama

+Concierge was conceived as a _webhook provider_ for externally supplied properties.
+This means that Concierge makes it possible to instantly book properties managed by Roomorama's suppliers through the use of webhooks: endpoints associated with different properties that allow Roomorama to check the price and availability of stays and to confirm bookings on external platforms in a transparent manner.

+Currently, Concierge is compatible with the format of Roomorama's webhooks through the use of the `API::Middlewares::RoomoramaWebhook` Rack middleware.
+That format is not ideal, and the use of the middleware makes straightforward to use a better, default Concierge format when the time comes for Roomorama to support a simpler webhook format.

 ### Authentication

 By default, every request sent to Concierge is validated to make sure it comes from